signorrayan/postgres-python-crud-app/README.md

 # -Contact-book-using-python-and-postgresql
-The Contact book based in authentication user using python and Postgresql

 #### an CLI program to save contacts using python and postgresql.
-(Including Firstname, Lastname, Email, Phonenumber)
+(Including Firstname, Lastname, Email, Phonenumber) The Contact book based in authentication user, using python and Postgresql

 .